-Across the globe, companies are facing costly legal challenges and damaging negative publicity arising from the impact of their business practices on the environment.
+Globally, corporates are facing costly legal challenges, reputational damage, and loss of investor confidence arising from the impact of their business practices on the environment.

-Join us for a fifteen-hour course, held over five days.
+Join us for a fifteen-hour course, which will be presented in two parts.

 When and where?